katiaku/js_code_gamer_api/README.md

 ## Why?
 The motivation behind this repository is to support the frontend application by providing necessary backend functionalities.
 This includes managing user data, progress tracking, and authentication, ensuring a seamless and personalized experience for users as they interact with the JSCODEGAMER application.

+## Front End:
+The JSCODEGAMER Frontend repository contains the codebase for the user interface of the JSCODEGAMER application.
+It is built using Angular framework and provides an interactive environment for learning programming through JavaScript.
+For more details visit: https://github.com/katiaku/js_code_gamer

 ## Quick Start:
 - Clone the repository: ```git clone <backend-repo-url>```
 - Navigate to the project directory: ```cd js_code_gamer_api```